 Israel is a highly segregated society.
 Religious and secular, Arab and Jewish, and poor and wealthy students attend different schools and often live, shop and work in segregated environments.
 Leadership academies offering students intense residential educational programs in the year prior to their military service, are also segregated.

-The Common Denominator program is an annual project which brings students from different leadership academies together to investigate their identity, preconceived notions and political positions in relation to each other.
+The Common Denominator Program is an annual project which brings students from different leadership academies together to investigate their identity, preconceived notions and political positions in relation to each other.
 Each meeting is devoted to a core theme.
-Some examples include: racism in Israeli society, gender equality, and the challenges confronting Israeli democracy.
+Some topic examples include: Racism in Israeli society, gender equality, and the challenges confronting Israeli democracy.

 Annual number of participants: 450

-Emda are two annual programs for leadership academies’ educators offering informal educational tools, and strengthening their knowledge of Israeli society, Judaism and Zionism.
-The program instils in educators a mission of Tikkun Olam and creates collaborations between diverse gap-year programs.
+EMDA are two annual programs for leadership academies’ educators offering informal educational tools, and strengthening their knowledge of Israeli society, Judaism and Zionism.
+The program instills in educators a mission of Tikkun Olam (repair the world) and creates collaborations between diverse gap-year programs.

 Annual number of participants: 55